 The Research Laboratory (or RLAHA), located in the same building as the School of Geography and the Environment in the main University science area off South Parks Road, houses the main archaeological science facilities within the University.
-It has recently undergone a series of refurbishments and investment in new equipment and facilities due for arrival in 2019.
+It has recently undergone a series of refurbishments and investment in new equipment and facilities.